-The day I had my amalgam fillings removed was a long awaited day.
+The day I had my amalgam fillings removed was a long-awaited day.
 I had also been dreading it!
-I had been researching the proper techniques for removal and how to prepare for the day of for a long time.
-In my research I had come across stories of people who became very ill after their amalfgam filling removal, because the procedure had not been done correctly.
+I had been researching the proper techniques for removal and how to prepare for the day for a long time.
+In my research, I had come across stories of people who became very ill after their amalgam filling removal, because the procedure had not been done correctly.
 While my dentist had all the necessary removal equipment needed to keep me safe, there was still a huge “what if” in the back of my mind.

 - I decided to stop breastfeeding after having my fillings removed because I did not want to expose my son to mercury if it got into my system.
 He was almost 2 years old so I felt he had a good run.
 I nursed him for the last time right before I left for my appointment.
 Knowing that it was the last time was really hard for me.
 Really hard!

 I did not want my dentist to think I was too “granola” and questioning her skills so I had to have a certain finesse when asking for the necessary precautions to protect me from the mercury.
 I asked to get “happy gas” because I knew it would be a separate source of air for me to breathe and would protect me from any mercury vapor.
 Plus, happy gas is totally awesome!

 I also requested a rubber dam, to protect me from any filling pieces that might fall into my mouth.
 They had the necessary suction and water to keep everything cooled and suctioned away.

 They numbed me, gassed me, and pulled those suckers out.
 She simply drilled along the side of my filling for a few seconds and the fillings popped out!
 Within minutes they were out of my mouth.
 What a relief.
 They took pictures of my teeth before they filled them with BPA and aluminum free composite.
 I asked if I could keep the pictures and they agreed.
 Please note that these are multiple pictures of the same teeth, I don’t have that many fillings!
 So here they are….